Possible Banksy artwork appears in Edinburgh city centre

 The black and white image, which has appeared on a wall in Grindlay Court, just off Bread Street, seems to show a young girl looking down at a mobile phone.

-Kate Hermiston spotted the mural last night and again this morning as she made her way to work in the nearby Medusa hair salon .
+Kate Hermiston, 24, spotted the mural last night and again this morning as she made her way to work in the nearby Medusa hair salon .

-She said: "It definitely wasn't there yesterday morning but was there last night and again this morning.
+She told the Evening News:: "It definitely wasn't there yesterday morning but was there last night and again this morning.

 READ MORE: Jedward to headline city’s biggest St Patrick’s Day celebration yet